 - the City and County of San Francisco, a state agency on whose board an appointee of a City elective officer serves, the San Francisco Unified School District, or the San Francisco Community College District is a party to the contract,

-The ban ends when either the parties terminate contract negotiations or six months have elapsed from the date the contract is approved.
+The prohibition applies from the submission of proposal for a contract and ends when either the parties terminate contract negotiations or twelve months have elapsed from the date the contract is approved.
+For unsuccessful bidders, the prohibition applies from the submission of proposal for a contract until the contract is awarded.
 During this period, a contribution may not be made from the following persons:

 - any party or prospective party to the contract,